 Welcome to The Harleston Choral Society Website

 Our Spring Term began on 9 January, but it's never to late to join us, 7.30 - 9.30 pm on a Monday evening, in St John's Church, Harleston.
 We're singing Mozart's Requiem, and a Haydn Mass (TBC), in preparation for our Summer Concert on 17 June 2017.
 Do come and sing with us: we welcome everyone - especially Tenors ! - whether experienced singers or not, and although it's an advantage to be able to read music, it's not essential.
 There are no auditions, and music is provided free.
 Subs are currently £35 per term (some concessions are available).
-Further information on the HCS website www.harlestonchoralsoc.org.uk or from Jo Curry on 01986 875494, firstname.lastname@example.org
+Further information on the HCS website www.harlestonchoralsoc.org.uk or from Jo Curry on 01986 875494, email@example.com

 St John Passion at St John’s

 Review of our most recent concert on 18th June this year.